Chapman808/micro-mutual-aid-dashboard/README.md

 ## References & Credits

 [1] The patterns present here are strongly inspired by the textbook Flask Web Development, by Miguel Grinberg.
 This text is freely available here: [implement link]

-This project also utilizes the Dominion Wiki, with big thanks to all the folks who manage it :-)

-This is not the first Dominion randomizer.
-Although no source material is references, credit goes to the contributers of these various applicaitons for inspiration, and for countless moments of simplified Dominion setup <3